General Confederation of Italian Industry

-The General Confederation of Italian Industry (Confederazione Generale dell'Industria Italiana), commonly known as Confindustria, is the Italian employers' federation and national chamber of commerce, founded in 1910.
-It groups together more than 113,000 voluntary member companies, accounting for nearly 4,200,000 individuals.
+The General Confederation of Italian Industry (Confederazione Generale dell'Industria Italiana), commonly known as Confindustria, is the Italian small, medium, and big enterprises federation, acting as a private and autonomous chamber of commerce, founded in 1910.
+The association network is made of 222 associations, bringing together more than 150,000 companies of all sizes on a voluntary basis, accounting for around 5,400,000 individuals.
 It aims to help Italy's economic growth, assisting, in doing so, its members.
 It is a member of the International Organisation of Employers (IOE).
-The President is Carlo Bonomi since 20 May 2020.
+The President is Emanuele Orsini since 23 May 2024.

 Confindustria was a founding member of several organizations, including ISTUD (Istituto Studi Direzionali) and Assingegneria (an organization set up by Confindustria, which has since merged with OICE, L'ingegneria italiana organizzata - which in itself belongs to Confindustria).

-Members of Confindustria include ANIMA, Federation of the Italian Associations of Mechanical and Engineering Industries.
+Members of Confindustria include ANIMA, the Federation of the Italian Associations of Mechanical and Engineering Industries.